crossbario/crossbar-examples/payload-validation/README.md

 }
 ```

-The only currently supported inventory type is `"wamp.eth"`, and such type inventories must have contain a collection of catalogs.
+The only currently supported inventory type is `"wamp.eth"`, and such type inventories must have a list of catalogs.
 There are two supported catalog types:

 1. **Local Type Catalogs**
 2. **Network Type Catalogs**